Aston Villa

 While fighting a rearguard action in the league, Villa made the final of the League Cup, nearly taking Pep Guardiola’s Manchester City to extra-time.
 Bringing in prolific striker Ollie Watkins for £28 million, Villa started 2020-21 brightly, thumping champions Liverpool 7-2 but soon fell away.
 A mid-table finish proved to be the club’s best league performance in a decade.

 It was also Grealish’s last season at Villa Park.
 With the club since the age of six, a player whose mercurial skills had lit up Euro 2020, the life-long Villa fan couldn’t say no to £100 million of Manchester City’s money.
-Back in Aston, a poor start to 2021-22 saw the popular Dean Smith sacked and Liverpool legend Steven Gerrard come in, with immediate results.
+Back in Aston, a poor start to 2021-22 saw the popular Dean Smith sacked and Liverpool legend Steven Gerrard come in, a promising start giving way to despair.

 GROUND Guide